 The Overblown Implications Effect

 People frequently engage in behaviors that put their competencies on display.
-But do actors understand how others view them in light of these performances?
-Seven studies support an overblown implications effect (OIE): Actors overestimate how much observers think an actor’s one-off success or failure offers clear insight about a relevant competency.
-Such effects were observed on judgments of intelligence (Study 1) and likeability following a trivia quiz or getting-acquainted interview, respectively.
-To explain the OIE, we introduce the construct of working trait definitions—accessible beliefs about what specific skills define a general competency.
-When actors—those under the threat of evaluation—try to adopt observers’ perspective, the narrow performance domain seems disproportionately important in defining the general trait.
-As this account anticipates, actors overblow performances’ implications even in prospect, before there are successes or failures on which to ruminate (Study 3).
-Furthermore, such errors emerge when one considers being the object of evaluation, not merely when one considers how another would make social evaluations (Study 4).
-A novel intervention that broadened actors’ working trait definitions to include other (unobserved) trait-relevant behaviors eliminated the OIE (Studies 5-6).
-A final study (Study 7) more precisely localized the meta-inferential error.
-Although meta-perceivers and observers agreed on what a single success or failure (e.g., the quality of a single batch of cookies) could reveal about actors’ narrow competence (e.g., skill at baking cookies), meta-perceivers erred in thinking observers would feel this performance would reveal a considerable amount about the broader skill (e.g., cooking ability).
+But do such actors understand how others view them in light of these performances?
+Eight studies support an overblown implications effect (OIE): Actors overestimate how much observers think an actor’s one-off success or failure offers clear insight about a relevant competency (Study 1).
+Furthermore, actors overblow performances’ implications even in prospect, before there are experienced successes or failures on which to ruminate (Studies 2-3).
+To explain the OIE, we introduce the construct of working trait definitions—accessible beliefs about what specific skills define a general trait or competency.
+When actors try to adopt observers’ perspective, the narrow performance domain seems disproportionately important in defining the general trait (Study 4).
+By manipulating actors’ working trait definitions to include other (unobserved) trait-relevant behaviors, we eliminated the OIE (Study 5).
+The final three studies (Studies 6a-6c) more precisely localized the error.
+Although actors and observers agreed on what a single success or failure (e.g., the quality of a single batch of cookies) could reveal about actors’ narrow competence (e.g., skill at baking cookies), actors erred in thinking observers would feel this performance would reveal a considerable amount about the more general skill (e.g., cooking ability) and related specific competencies (e.g., skill at making omelettes).
+Discussion centers on how the present theoretical account differs from previous explanations why meta-perceptions err and identifies important open questions for future research.

-Keywords: meta-perceptions, social judgment, working trait definitions, behavioral diagnosticity
+Keywords: meta-perceptions, social judgment, working trait definitions, behavioral diagnosticity, definitional focalism

 Suggested Citation: Suggested Citation